helloellenchen/Default-Rate-Prectiction/README.md

 The the response variable (Y) is  a binary variable, default payment (Yes = 1, No = 0).
 The explanatory variables are :

-X1:LIMIT BAL amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.
+X1:LIMIT BAL Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.

 X2:SEX  gender (1 = male; 2 = female).